 Nona was described as "a kind and loving mother, wife and daughter."

 They had six children -- Arlis Marion Sellers, Virgil Lester Sellers, Floy White Sellers, Merl Lester "Jack" Sellers, Paul Laverne Sellers and Vina Susan Sellers.

 Sadly, son Virgil died on Aug.
 22, 1896, when he was but a tender 10 months of age.
 His little body was placed at rest in the Isabel Cemetery, where his parents would join him in due time.
 Inscribed on his upright grave marker is this poem: "Sleep on dear babe and take thy rest.
 God called thee home.
 He thought it best."

-Early in their marriage, the Sellerses moved to Oklahoma, and remained there for a period of six years.
+Early in their marriage, the Sellerses moved to Oklahoma, and remained in the community of Alva for a period of six years.
 Said the Barber County Index, "He was among those who won a claim in the famous run that opened the Strip in 1893.
 He lived on his claim for six years before returning to Isabel."

 George served as a school teacher for 17 years.
 He also was a local justice of the peace for many years, and a member of the International Order of Odd Fellows (IOOF) lodge in Isabel.
 He is mentioned in the 1980 book, Chosen Land: Barber County, Kansas.

 When the federal census of 1900 was enumerated, the family made its residence in the Valley Township section of Barber County.
 George was listed as a "farmer," and his 22-year-old brother Otis Sellers lived under their roof, working as a "farm laborer."